nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 Recommended applications:

-For a very rapid assement of Benthic Composition, Field of View and Relief we reccomend only using the:
+For a very rapid assement of Benthic Composition, Field of View and Relief we recommend only using the:
 BROAD/FieldOfView/Relief classes
-An experienced analyst would be able to annotate this schema to over 200 images a day
+An experienced analyst would be able to annotate this schema to over 200 images a day.

-For a more detailed assement of Benthic Composition (where coral bleaching or macrcoalga compostion was of interest), Field of View and Relief we reccomend using all the classes:
+For a more detailed assessment of Benthic Composition (where coral bleaching or macroalgae compostion was of interest), Field of View and Relief we recommend using all the classes:
 BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief classes
-An experienced analyst would be able to annotate this schema to over 120 images a day
+An experienced analyst would be able to annotate this schema to over 120 images a day.

 <HR>
 </HR>

-The anntotaion schema has been applied using the TransectMeasure software from www.seagis.com.au and the configuration text file for uploading the schema to TransectMeasure is provided in this repository.
+The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the configuration text file for uploading the schema to TransectMeasure is provided in this repository.

 <HR>
 </HR>